serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Localization/JsonLocalTextRegistration/AddJsonTexts.md

 # JsonLocalTextRegistration.AddJsonTexts method
 **namespace:** *[Serenity.Localization](../../README.md#serenity.localization-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Adds translations from JSON files at specified path.
-File names in this directory should be in format {anyprefix}.{languageID}.json where {languageID} is a language code like 'en', 'en-GB' etc.
+Adds translations from JSON files at the specified path.
+File names in this directory should be in the format {anyprefix}.{languageID}.json where {languageID} is a language code like 'en', 'en-GB', etc.

 ```csharp
 public static void AddJsonTexts(this ILocalTextRegistry registry, string path,